HAPPY VACATION WEEK!

 MORNING DROP OFF

-We have noticed that traffic on Thompson Road is backing up as parents drive their children to school in the morning and drop off in the front of the building.
-We want to remind you of the alternative drop off spot, which is in the parking lot behind the Dorothy Stevens Center.
+An alternative drop off spot is in the parking lot behind the Dorothy Stevens Center.
 If you drive your child to school you can travel via Alewive Road, go past the Elementary school and turn left on to Thompson Road.
 Then you can enter the driveway between the Dorothy Stevens Center and MSK for a faster drop off.
 (Please remember to enter the lot itself to drop off at the crosswalk and continue around to exit the lot so as not to interfere with buses and other vehicle traffic).
 Students will enter the building through the glass hallway.

 Free and reduced lunch applications must be completed yearly by RSU 21.
 We offer the availability of applying online and the process is safe, secure, private and available anytime, anywhere.
 Please visit https://rsu21.nlappscloud.com and follow the step-by-step instructions to apply.
 You may also request a paper application be mailed to you.
 To do so please email Ellen Demmons at firstname.lastname@example.org